trueos/pcbsd/src-qt5/docs/support.rst

 * Before you :ref:`Report a bug`, search the testing mailing list to see if anyone else has reported a similar problem.

 * When reporting a new issue, use a descriptive subject that includes the error and the version of PC-BSD®.
 Ideally, the subject is short (8 words or less) and contains key words about the error.
-An example would be "Warden on 10-STABLE-p4 fails to export jail".
+An example would be "AppCafe on 10.2-RELEASE-p1 fails to create jail".

 * Ensure that the body of the bug report includes the PC-BSD® version.

-* Give a short (2-3 sentences) description of how to recreate the error (e.g. when I right click a jail in warden and select Export jail to a .wdn file, it lets me select a file name, but then it freezes).
+* Give a short (2-3 sentences) description of how to recreate the error.
 If there is an error message, include its complete text.

 * Include any other info that may be useful (e.g. this used to work on 10.0).